 Fluorescence Correlation SpectroscopyNational facility

-Fluorescence Correlation Spectroscopy (FCS) measures concentrations and sizes of biomolecules as well as interactions between biomolecules, in solution or in living cells.
-The FCS facility at Scilifelab offers access to the latest developments in FCS and related techniques to all researchers at universities in Sweden.
+The FCS facility guides users in measurements of concentrations and sizes of biomolecules as well as interactions between biomolecules, in solution or in living cells.
+We offer access to the latest developments in FCS and related techniques to all researchers at universities in Sweden.
 Support is given in the design and planning of experiments as well as in performing measurements and interpreting and analyzing the experimental data.
-Projects are usually carried out as scientific collaborations between the respective research groups and the national FCS facility.
+Projects are usually carried out as scientific collaborations between the respective research groups and the FCS facility.
+Two of the techniques that can be utilized are powerful variants of FCS that recently were developed by the facility staff: Inverse FCS and FRET-FCS.
+Inverse FCS determines the absolute size of receptor oligomers or domains, even on highly dynamic membranes which is not possibly with any current technique.
+FRET-FCS enables high sensitivity to detect small subpopulations of FRET-active oligomers.

 - Analysis and interpretation of experimental data.